Newport Wafer Fab: Restrictions blamed for proposed job losses

 A proposed loss of 100 jobs at the UK's largest chip plant has been blamed on UK government restrictions.

-Nexperia was ordered by UK ministers to sell its 86% stake in the Newport site, due to national security concerns.
+Chinese-owned Nexperia was ordered by UK ministers to sell its 86% stake in the Newport site due to national security concerns.

 Semiconductors made at Newport Wafer Fab are used in millions of electronic products, from smartphones to household equipment and cars.

-The company was bought by Dutch-based firm Nexperia, a subsidiary of Chinese firm Wingtech, in July 2021.

-The company is now trying to sell the site in line with these directions.
 The UK government have been asked to comment on the proposed job losses.

+A government review found the takeover created two risks to national security - that it could "undermine UK capabilities" in producing compound semiconductors, and could "facilitate access to technological expertise and know-how".

 Chinese ownership of Newport microchip plant a 'security risk'